 - Flip the fillets over, then fry on the flesh side for about 2 mins until just done, basting the skin with the oil in the pan as it cooks.
 Leave to rest on a warm plate, skin-side up, and baste with the hot oil and juices from the pan.

-- Pour 2 tbsp olive oil into the pan and place it back on a high heat.
+- Pour 2 tbsp olive oil into the pan and place it back on high heat.
 Scatter in the capers and anchovies, then cook until they start to crisp.
 Grate over the lemon zest and squeeze in the juice of ½ the lemon.
-If there isn’t enough juices in the pan to drizzle over both plates, add a splash more oil.
+If there isn’t enough juice in the pan to drizzle over both plates, add a splash of more oil.
 You are now ready to plate up.